-- 9.1 The report sets out below a summary of the proposed allocation of new resources for 2019/20 as defined by the AMS, aswell as those outlined in this report, with the following comments setting out the basis of the allocation. - 9.2 Capital Investment Programme £4.811million - This allocation supports the AMS and acknowledges the work required to allow the decency standard to be maintained, therefore this substantial proportion of the overall allocation is recommended. - 9.3 Aids & Adaptations £0.722million - This continues to support the budget at historic levels.
-The proposed allocation achieves the requirement to adapt Council dwellings to
+- 9.1 The report sets out below a summary of the proposed allocation of new resources for 2020/21 as defined by the AMS, aswell as those outlined in this report, with the following comments setting out the basis of the allocation. - 9.2 Capital Investment Programme £6.159million This allocation supports the AMS and acknowledges the work required to allow the decency standard to be maintained, therefore this substantial proportion of the overall allocation is recommended. - 9.3 Aids & Adaptations £0.696million - This continues to support the budget at historic levels.
+The proposed allocation achieves the requirement to adapt Council dwellings to meet the special needs of our customers and also meet the high priority that Members place on this service. - 9.4 Emergency Failures (statutory obligation) and Voids £0.754million - This allocation supports the AMS and the experience gained through the management controls being exercised.
+It reflects the necessity to recognise capital works in the voids process along with emergency failures. - 9.5 Emergency failures structural works £0.232million - As with the previous allocation this reflects the AMS and the experience gained through the management controls being exercised.
+The work is generally associated with premature failure of structural elements. - 9.6 Environmental Works £0.812million - This allocation supports the AMS by continuing to address the improvements to the overall estate living environment.
+It will include door entry systems, block communal improvements, boundary works and PVC installations to continue to reduce the revenue reliance on painting programmes. - 9.7 Asbestos, Legionella, Fire Safety and Overall Contingency £0.448million - This allocation recognises the need to continue to proactively manage our statutory obligations in the defined areas and provides a general contingency to cover the whole of the programme together with survey work - 9.8 Garages £0.232million This investment in the garage stock is intended to secure additional revenue income that will support the business plan in future years.
+We have seen a return on the investment made in previous financial years by increased garage tenancies and fewer empty garages on the sites that have been refurbished. - 9.9 Sheltered Accommodation Improvements £0.740million This allocation supports the continuation of the overall refurbishment programme.
+Individual delivery contracts will be reported to Cabinet as tenders are returned.

-- meet the special needs of our customers and also meet the high priority that Members place on this service. - 9.4 Emergency Failures (statutory obligation) and Voids £0.782million This allocation supports the AMS and the experience gained through the management controls being exercised.
-It reflects the necessity to recognise capital works in the voids process along with emergency failures. - 9.5 Emergency failures structural works £0.301million As with the previous allocation this reflects the AMS and the experience gained through the management controls being exercised.
-The work is generally associated with premature failure of structural elements. - 9.6 Environmental Works £0.421 million - This allocation supports the AMS by continuing to address the improvements to the overall estate living environment.
-It will include door entry systems, boundary works and PVC installations to continue to reduce the revenue reliance on painting programmes. - 9.7 Asbestos, Legionella, Fire Safety and Overall Contingency £0.797million This allocation recognises the need to continue to proactively manage our statutory obligations in the defined areas and provides a general contingency to cover the whole of the programme together with survey work - 9.8 Garages £0.511million This investment in the garage stock is intended to secure additional revenue income that will support the business plan in future years.
-We have seen a return on the investment made in previous financial years by increased garage tenancies and fewer empty garages on the sites that have been refurbished. - 9.9 Sheltered Accommodation Improvements £0.300million This allocation supports the continuation of the overall refurbishment programme, which is now possible as a result of the abolition of the debt cap.
-It will include feasibility studies, site surveys, design and planning fees. - 9.10 Non-Works Programmes £0.140million This allocation is for capital costs linked to the further development of the Capita Housing system. - 9.11 Acquisitions £7.400million As set out in the main body of the report, this allocation supports the potential to Buy Back properties offered back to the Council through the Right to Buy legislation, purchasing properties on the open market, and the HEYLO scheme.
-This allocation provides the opportunity to use funding through retained 1-4-1 Right To Buy receipts (up to 30% of total cost), with the balance of 70% coming from prudential borrowing. - 9.12 New Build £4.666million As set out in the main body of the report, this allocation supports the plans to continue with Phase 2 of garage site redevelopment, the purchase of properties developed by Colchester Amphora Homes for the Council, and the pilot of the Airspace project.
+- 9.10 Non-Works Programmes £0.140million This allocation is for capital costs linked to the further development of the Housing management system. - 9.11 Acquisitions £6.500million As set out in the main body of the report, this allocation supports the potential to Buy Back properties offered back to the Council through the Right to Buy legislation, and purchasing properties on the open market.
+This allocation provides the opportunity to use funding through retained 1-4-1 Right To Buy receipts (up to 30% of total cost), with the balance of 70% coming from prudential borrowing. - 9.12 New Build £9.950million As set out in the main body of the report, this allocation supports the plans previously considered by Cabinet.